nhonea12/Homework2/README.md

 # Homework2
-Homework 2 repository for ST 55 (601)
+Homework 2 assignment for ST 558 (601)